-Choosing from the unlimited bars Chicago has to offer is an overwhelming task, especially when you are trying to make a good first impression.
-We carefully selected Chicago's best bars for crafting the perfect date night based on atmosphere, crowd, drink selection, and neighborhood.
-From a hidden bar inside a former bank vault to a prohibition-era speakeasy, these unique bar experiences will ensure your date night is a memorable one.
+Choosing from the unlimited bars Chicago has to offer is an overwhelming task, especially when you are trying to make a good first impression on your date.
+We're here to help!
+The dating experts at Ambiance Matchmaking have carefully selected Chicago's best bars for your date night.
+We hand-picked these gems based on atmosphere, crowd, and food and drink selection.
+From a hidden bar inside a former bank vault to a prohibition-era speakeasy, these unique bar experiences will ensure your date night is a memorable one!

 THE GREEN MILL

-History drips from every note and the music swings with cool precision at this not-to-be-missed Uptown jazz club hosting the best in the business and maybe even the ghost of Al Capone – the decor sure hasn't changed since his day – and that's what we love about this place.
+This not-to-be-missed Uptown jazz club hosts the best in the industry and maybe even the ghost of Al Capone – the decor sure hasn't changed since his day – and that's what we love about this place.

 Address: 4802 North Broadway Street, Chicago, Illinois 60640